a-rossetti/a-rossetti.github.io/_en_pages/about.md

 My name is Andrea, I'm 19 and I'm from Italy, but I plan to move to the US in the future.
 I'm currently an undergraduate physics student at the University of Milan.

-My goal is to understand as much as possible about the world and the universe, and try to make a positive impact by solving some of the biggest problems humanity is facing.

 Some of my interests are physics, computer science, math, AI, evolution, consciousness, philosophy, history, geopolitics, wars and human rights.

 Feel free to reach out: